kotlin-orm/ktorm/hexo-docs/source/en/query.md

 ## select

 All queries in SQL start with a select keyword.
-Similarly, All queries in Ktorm start with a `select` function calling. `select` is an extension function of `Table` class, so every query in Ktorm comes from a `Table` object.
+Similarly, All queries in Ktorm start with a `select` function call. `select` is an extension function of `Table` class, so every query in Ktorm comes from a `Table` object.
 Here is the signature of this function:

 ```kotlin
 fun Table<*>.select(vararg columns: ColumnDeclaring<*>): Query
 ```

-We can see it accepts any number of columns and returns a new created `Query` object which selects specific columns from current table.
-The example below obtains employees' ids and names via `select` function:
+We can see it accepts any number of columns and returns a new-created `Query` object which selects specific columns from the current table.
+The example below obtains employees' ids and names via the `select` function:

 ```kotlin
 val query = Employees.select(Employees.id, Employees.name)